cryptobiu/MATRIX/README.md

 ### Configurations
 MATRIX uses configuration file to set it execution.
 The configuration file is written in [json](https://en.wikipedia.org/wiki/JSON) format.
 Each configuration file has the following fields:
-* protocol - Name of protocol
 * amis - List of AMI(s).
 If using custom AWS AMI, the AMI need to be installed in all the regions that we want to test.
+* protocol - Name of protocol
 * numOfParties - Size of the parties
+* gitAddress - Git  repository path.
+MATRIX will clone the repository into all target servers, configure, make and install.
+If installation of other libraries is needed to be done, see pre-process section of MATRIX for details.
 * awsInstType - AWS instance type.
 For details about the different instance types, you can read [here](https://aws.amazon.com/ec2/instance-types/).
 * awsBidPrice - Bid price for spot instances machine in USD
 * executableName - The name of the executable to execute
+* preProcessTask - ID of the pre process task that required.
+The available pre process tasks that defines in MATRIX can be found in this [script](../master/ExperimentExecute/pre_process.py)
 * Configurations - List of configurations to run.
 Each configuration is a set of CLI arguments to the executable.
 The arguments are separated between them by '@'.
 Party ID is added automatically
 * numOfRepetitions - How Many times MATRIX will execute the protocol
 * numOfInternalRepetitions - How many times the protocol will be executed on single run.
-* gitAddress - Git  repository path.
-MATRIX will clone the repository into all target servers, configure, make and install.
-If installation of other libraries is needed to be done, see pre-process section of MATRIX for details.
 * gitBranch - The branch the protocol uses. default value is `master`
 * isPublished - Indicate if the protocol was published.
+* isExternal - Indicate if the protocol external to libscapi library
 * regions - AWS regions to execute the protocol.
 * workingDirectory - The directory of the protocol and the data related to the protocol.
 * resultsDirectory - Directory to copy to the results files from the servers.
 The directory is local directory at the MATRIX system computer.
 * emails - MATRIX will send notifications to this email addresses.
 Multiple email addresses are supported
+* institute - Research Group identifier
 * coordinatorConfig - If coordinator exists in the protocol, the configuration for him will described here.
 The configuration need to be in the same format of 'configurations' field
 * coordinatorExecutable - The name of the coordinator executable
-* institute - Research Group identifier

 ### InstancesManagement